ibm-cloud-docs/vpc/classic-access.md

 To request conversion of your account to VRF, follow these steps:

-1. [Open a support case](https://cloud.ibm.com/unifiedsupport/cases/add){: external} through the {{site.data.keyword.cloud_notm}} console.
+1. [Open a support case](/unifiedsupport/cases/add){: external} through the {{site.data.keyword.cloud_notm}} console.
-1. Select **All products**, then start typing **Virtual Private Cloud** and select it.
+1. Select the **Virtual Private Cloud** tile.
-1. Click **Next** in the lower right of the page to show the form.

-   * For the Subject, enter "Network Engineering: Convert account to VRF for VPC Classic Access".
+1. Enter "Convert account to VRF for VPC Classic Access" as the subject.
-   * For the Description, enter the following text:
+1. For the description, enter the following text:

-      "I am requesting that account _your account number_ is moved to its own VRF.
-I understand the risks and approve the change.
+   "We are requesting that account _your account number_ is moved to its own VRF.
+We understand the risks and approve the change.
 Please reply with the scheduled window(s) of time where this change will be made so we can prepare for the migration."

 Migration is completed by the {{site.data.keyword.cloud_notm}} Network Engineering team.
 No other information is required from you, except an agreed-to schedule.
 Typically, packet loss might last 15 - 30 minutes, depending on the complexity of your account.
 It might be longer if your account has legacy Direct Link connections.

 ## Limitations
 {: #vpc-limitations}

-* Only private networks (also known as backend networks) in classic infrastructure can be connected to your VPC.
+* Only private networks (also known as back-end networks) in classic infrastructure can be connected to your VPC.
 * Only subnets allocated to your classic infrastructure with {{site.data.keyword.cloud_notm}} provisioning systems can be connected to your VPC.
 * Only one VPC per region can be enabled for classic access.
 * All classic access VPCs must have globally unique address prefixes that do not overlap.